 The second deepest blue hole in the world, this 100 meters wide exceptional blue hole reaches a depth of whopping 92 meters.
 This majestic under ocean sinkhole invites numbers of sea-divers and water sports champions of the world every year.
 The ocean water here is unnaturally calm and lucid.
 The bottom of the sinkhole is still largely a mystery.
 The numerous side passages, many of which remain unexplored till day due to the great depth- is the stuff fascinating urban legends are made of!

-The longest known underwater cave system is located in Lucayan National Park on Grand Bahamas island.
+The longest known underwater cave system is located in Lucayan National Park on Bahama’s island.
 Plunge beneath the surface to explore a mysterious, cavernous world that’s one of the biggest and among the most environmentally distinct.
 The cave system is accessible from both land and sea, with permission to dive required in some areas.

-Once the haven for pirates:
+Once the Haven for Pirates:

 The shallow, lucid waters of the Bahama’s once acted as the perfect hub for seasoned pirates to attract and lure heavily loaded merchant ships to the reef, only to later loot the resources and kill the sailors.
 Many wreckages of destroyed ships can be found here even today which speaks of their cursed history.